 Perhaps you are a scout who has heard older scouts talking about the Order of the Arrow.
-Or perhaps you are a parent of a son who will soon be participating in the "Ordeal".
+Or perhaps you are a parent of a son or daughter who will soon be participating in the "Ordeal".
 (Parents, we have a separate page, just for you, to try and answer some common questions you may have).
 Either way, this article discusses what the Ordeal is all about.

 The Order of the Arrow is simply a fraternal service organization dedicated to four purposes:

 - Recognition of Scouts and Scouters who best exemplify the Scout Oath and Law.

 - To develop habits of helpfulness and leadership in Scouts.

 Membership in the Order of the Arrow consists of three levels: Ordeal, Brotherhood and Vigil.

 In order to be a candidate for the Ordeal, Scouts must be elected by the members of their troop.
 Scouters are nominated for membership by their unit's adult leadership.
 The Order of the Arrow is very unique in that it is one of very few organizations where its membership is selected by both its members and non-members as well.

 Once scouts are selected as Ordeal candidates, they must seal their membership by taking part in an event known as "the Ordeal".
 This event starts on a Friday night and continues until Sunday morning.

 Part of what makes the Order of the Arrow such an exciting organization to be a part of is its special ceremonies.
 We don't keep "secrets" in the OA, however part of the excitement of taking your Ordeal comes from the suprise of all of the events that take place.
 It's a wonderful feeling to be a part of something brand new and to know that your fellow Scouts have selected you to be a part of that.
 We ask that you be considerate of your fellow Scouts by not sharing with them the events of your Ordeal.
 That way, their own experiences will not be diminished.